 family with small baby in front of a hospital door with a wreath.

 The first time I ever used it was for our son's hospital door hanger.
 (Look at that teeny baby.
 Sigh.)
 I've made a few more since then, and for this one, I thought I'd incorporate a few materials other than deco mesh.
-It really added to the texture and funkiness of it!
-Very cute for spring and summer.
+It really added to the texture and funkiness of it.

 deco mesh, wire wreath frame, pipe cleaner, ribbon on a floor.